Florin Stoian — Product Designer

 What I do

-• UI & visual designInterfaces with a clear point of view, down to the empty states and edge cases.
+• UI & visual designInterfaces with a point of view, down to the empty states and edge cases.

 Let's talk